 - thick, bloody discharge from nose

 A wide variety of symptoms are associated with rheumatic fever.
-An individual with the illness could experience a few, some, or most of the symptoms below.
-Symptoms usually appear two to four weeks after your child has been diagnosed with strep throat.
+A person with the illness could experience a few, some, or most of the following symptoms.
+Symptoms usually appear two to four weeks after your child has a strep infection.

-- painful/tender joints in the ankles, knees, elbows, and wrists
+- painful or sore joints in the wrists, elbows, knees, and ankles

 - pain in one joint that moves to another joint